 This morning I got a press release from the P.R.
 Firm for a well-known men’s magazine that was so obviously link-bait, that I almost didn’t even want to read it.
-I won’t say who or what, mostly because I’m tired of playing into their hands, but most of you will no doubt be able to figure it out, as I’ve already started seeing responses and retweets.
+I won’t say who or what, mostly because I’m tired of playing into their hands, but most of you will no doubt be able to figure it out.

 It’s something I’ve been guilty of time and time again.
-I hate myself for it, but I still can’t seem to help it.
 When I see something that annoys me, or strikes me as being wrong on some level, I often feel compelled to intercede.
 I’m seeking help.

 A few years ago, I definitely would have penned an angry response, pointing out the flawed reasoning, or what have you.
 But I think I’m done, at least I hope so.
 I was bcc’d (thankfully) so I have no way of knowing just how many people the P.R. firm was trying to bait with their e-mail, but I suspect it was a lot of people.
 The e-mail itself used the most incendiary quotes from the piece, obviously designed to raise the hackles of the beer community and rally support against the piece, all in an effort to get thousands of people to visit the website and get their hit count going through the roof.